 So you’ve created a website, launched your business proposition, and now you’re twiddling your thumbs waiting for the enquiries to roll in.

 Building a new brand takes time and patience.
-It might even take a rethink and change in approach, but with a clear vision and determination, and a little know-how, you can build a successful brand online.
+You might even need to rethink your strategy or change your approach.
+But, with clear vision and determination, plus a little know-how, you can build a successful brand online.

 First thing’s first, you need to plan your internet marketing strategy.
 To make a plan, consider the following: